EVERSE-ResearchSoftware/RSQKit/pages/ai/how_do_you_use_AI_to_develop_quality_research_software.md

 Many LLMs produce language that signals intellect and understanding.
 That matters because style affects trust.
 Formal, fluent, high-reading-age prose can make weak reasoning seem stronger.

 There is a saying: "to eat your cake and have it".
 Many people remember the weaker version: "to have your cake and eat it".
-Stated plainly, the error is visible.
+The problem with the latter may be less obvious: how can you still have something after you have eaten it?

 Now consider: